Category: Musings-Articles

 Long-term Care Insurance: What is It?
 Do I Need It?

-Long-term care (LTC) expenses are among the greatest financial risks retirees face.
+Long-term care (LTC) expenses can be the greatest financial risk retirees face.
 No other risk has quite the same ability to threaten lifestyles.
-In this context, LTC refers to the care provided to help a person who needs assistance with at least 2 out of 6 Activities of Daily Living (ADLs) for at least 90 days.
+Basic nursing home care in many states can exceed $14,000 per month.
+So, what should people consider?
+The first line of defense is to transfer the risk of long-term care expenses to an insurance company with Long-term care insurance (LTC).
+LTC refers to the professional care provided to help a person who needs assistance with at least 2 out of 6 Activities of Daily Living (ADLs) for at least 90 days.
 ADLs include:

 -Bathing